Recreating Two of Crust Best Loved Starters

 Recreating The Crust Garlic Chicken Salad In Your Home

 The second of the two starter recipes that I want to talk about here is the restaurant’s garlic chicken and bacon salad.
 You may say that a salad is as simple as a Bruschetta.
 However, you still need the right touch and ingredients to recreate that Crust taste.
 The Crust version of this salad contained the following, according to the menu.

 That is quite a lot to get right in one bowl of salad, and it doesn’t account for seasoning.
 To be honest, there are many recipes online that sound far more complicated.

 The first place to start is with the chicken.
 Melt some butter in a pan, add two large chicken breasts, season and brown them on both sides.
 Then you need to make your marinade coat that chicken in all those wonderful flavors of Italian food.
 Mix four cloves of minced garlic, and about half a teaspoon of both dried basil and oregano.
 Add the marinade to the chicken and continue cooking until the pieces are cooked through.

 Those of us that loved Crust know that we cannot get the recipes right the first time.
 There are bound to be elements that we miss in the Bruschetta and Garlic chicken salad or incorrect methods.
 However, we can certainly have a lot of fun trying.
 Each experiment with these classic starters takes us closer to the tastes we remember.
-It is the best, and utmost fun way to recreate our time at Crust.
-Think about the dishes you remember, find the essential ingredients list and have fun trying to revive them in your kitchen.
+It is the best and top fun way to recreate our time at Crust.
+Think about the dishes you remember, find the essential ingredients list, and have fun reviving them in your kitchen.